Bringing Medication to Denmark

 • Please contact the DIS North American Office if you have any questions

-• If the medication you need is to treat ADHD or mental health diagnosis, you will most likely need to see a Danish psychiatrist.
+• If the medication you need is to treat ADHD or another mental health diagnosis, you will most likely need to see a Danish psychiatrist.
 These appointments are very difficult to get and Danish standards for treatment differ from those in the U.S. Thus, you will most likely be better served by receiving enough medication from your U.S. doctor for your term abroad.

 • DIS medical insurance coverage for pre-existing illnesses is limited.
-Review the details here and make a plan if you need additional insurance
+Review the details here and make a plan if you need additional insurance.

 3. If you find that your medication is not available in Denmark: Discuss with your doctor, well in advance of travel, the options for switching to a medication you can either bring with you or receive in Denmark.
 Any change in treatment may require an adjustment period and close monitoring by a medical professional, which you will want to undertake while still in the U.S.